shxziia/Deployment-and-Integration-of-Wazuh-SIEM-/README.md

 Normal Activity Logs:
 <img width="1898" height="867" alt="image" src="https://github.com/user-attachments/assets/1a254b3b-b068-4b4f-bf2e-c3af6d88af86" />

 The endpoint was observed sending regular system and security events which confirms that user driven activity is being successfully captured by SIEM.
-Activity such as web browsing and system interactions generated proccess creation event within SIEM.
-This behaviour is expected as user actions generate multiple proccesses in modern operating systems.
-This confirms that the log collection process is funtioning correctly for normal user behaviour and the system recorded and displayed the endpoint activity.
-We wilol use this baseline as a reference point for identifying suspicious and abnormal behaviour in the lab environment.
+Activity such as web browsing and system interactions generated process creation event within SIEM.
+This behaviour is expected as user actions generate multiple processes in modern operating systems.
+This confirms that the log collection process is functioning correctly for normal user behaviour and the system recorded and displayed the endpoint activity.
+We will use this baseline as a reference point for identifying suspicious and abnormal behaviour in the lab environment.

 ### Attack Simulation

-A series of authentication events were performed on the endpoint to simulate potentical brute force and priveledge escalation activity.
-This included failed login attempts using incorrect passowrds and usernames which was followed by successful authentication sessions and a priveledge escalation using sudo.
+A series of authentication events were performed on the endpoint to simulate potential brute force and privilege escalation activity.
+This included failed login attempts using incorrect passwords and usernames which was followed by successful authentication sessions and a privilege escalation using Sudo.

 Alerts triggered: